Flood Zones & How They Affect Insurance

 Annual rate$2,365$1,507

-For example, a home in South Carolina is located 120 yards from a river and four miles from the ocean.
+Say a home in South Carolina is 120 yards from a river and four miles from the ocean.
 The property is 4.6 feet above river level, and the first floor is 5.5 feet off the ground.
-Based on these factors, and more, a policy from the NFIP would cost $2.67 per $1,000 of coverage for the building and $3.80 per $1,000 of coverage for the contents of your home.
+Based on these factors, and more, an NFIP policy would cost $2.67 per $1,000 of coverage for the building and $3.80 per $1,000 of coverage for the contents of your home.
+For the maximum amount of coverage, that works out to $1,507 per year.

-In comparison, a home in California located 40 yards from the river and 1.5 miles from the ocean.
-The property is one foot above the river level, and the first floor is elevated half a foot above the ground.
-A policy for this home would cost $4.42 per $1,000 of coverage for the building and $6.87 per $1,000 of coverage for the contents of the home.
+Compare this to a home in California that's located 40 yards from a river and 1.5 miles from the ocean.
+The property is one foot above river level, and the first floor is half a foot above the ground.
+A policy for this home would cost $4.42 per $1,000 of coverage for the building and $6.87 per $1,000 of coverage for the contents.
+That works out to $2,365 per year.

 What does your home's flood factor mean?

-Your flood factor is determined based on the likelihood of your property flooding over a 30-year period and the likelihood that one inch of water will reach your house.
-Homes are rated from one to 10, and a higher score means both that you’re more likely to experience a flood and that the flood will be deeper than average.
+Your flood factor is based on the likelihood that your land will flood over a 30-year period and one inch of water will reach your house.
+Homes are rated 1 to 10.
+A higher score means a flood is more likely, and odds are, the flood will be deeper than average.

-While it's a smart idea to know your home's flood factor and understand its meaning, it isn't used by the NFIP to calculate your flood insurance rates.
+While it's a smart idea to know and understand your home's flood factor, these details aren't used by the NFIP to set your flood insurance rates.

 Frequently asked questions